 You can safely disable processor performance boost mode on your device unless you’re a gamer or regularly execute long-lived CPU-bound workloads.
 (You know who you are.)
 In other words, disabling boost mode could be beneficial to most people who want to prolong their laptop’s battery life.

-There are similar manufacturer- and model-specific apps available for some Windows 10 devices.
-I’ve not found one I’d recommend to others.
+There are similar manufacturer- and model-specific apps available for some Windows devices.
+I haven’t found one I’d recommend to others.
 However, Windows comes with built-in power options for disabling boost mode on both Intel and AMD processors.

 - Press the Windows key + X, right-click on either Command Prompt or PowerShell, and choose run as administrator.